lpcp-contest/lpcp-contest-2022/README.md

 Participants will work from their hotel rooms (or from their favourite location), and at least one of them must be registered and present at the conference.
 We will provide remote support for all of the twelve hours, while participants can choose how much time to dedicate to the contest.

-Winners will be announced on 3 August during the first FLoC Olympic Game session (16:00-17:30).
+**Results, stats and winner** will be announced at the first FLoC Olympic Games session on 3 August at 16:00-17:30.
 Members of the winning team will receive FLoC Olympic Game medals.

 The contest combines some features of Prolog programming contest, Answer Set Programming (ASP) Model and Solve contest, and Constraint Programming (CP) Model and Solve contest.